projectdx/hancock/README.md

 Envelope#reload!
 ```

-If the envelope has a Dcousign identifier, the request envelope information from Docusign.
+If the envelope has a Docusign identifier, the request envelope information from Docusign.

 ```ruby
 Envelope#identifer